JTS Frequently Asked Questions

 A Point is a subclass of Geometry that also represents a location on the Cartesian plane.
 It is a "heavy-weight" object (which for instance may contain an envelope) which support all methods that apply to Geometrys.

+B4.
 Does JTS support 3D operations?

-The short answer to this is no. JTS does allow Coordinates to carry an elevation or Z value.
+JTS does not provide support for true 3D geometry and operations.
+However, JTS does allow Coordinates to carry an elevation or Z value.
 This does not provide true 3D support, but does allow "2.5D" uses which are required in some geospatial applications.

 C. Geometry Predicates